 MTax 685: Federal Tax Clinic (2 credits)

 The Federal Tax Clinic course offers students an exciting opportunity to become engaged in federal tax controversies involving the Internal Revenue Service and the US Tax Court.
 Students represent low-income clients in IRS examination and collection matters, including audits, offers in compromise, penalty abatements, innocent spouse claims, appeals, Tax Court cases, and more.
-Through case work and clinic experience, the students will develop and refine skills in client interviewing, negotiations, research, and advocacy.
-MSTax students will work with law school students and supervision.
+Through case work and clinic experience, students develop and refine skills in client interviewing, negotiation, research, and advocacy.
+MSTax students work in cooperation with Gonzaga law school students and faculty.

-Learn more about the Master in Accountancy program.
+Learn more about the Master of Accountancy program.